EcmaTC53/docs/src/content/docs/api/base-class.md

 `callbackFn`

-A function that executes when the close process has completed.
+For asynchronous classes, a function that executes when the close process has completed.

 > `result`
 >   The first argument to the completion callback is always a result code.
 A value of null indicates success; an Error object indicates failure.